-The answer to this question is almost obvious.
-The monetary value of the presence of the gorillas is the major reason why gorilla numbers are increasing.
+The answer to this question is almost obvious and is attributed to the monetary value of the presence of the gorillas leading to an increase on the number of gorilla safaris to Bwindi impenetrable forest national park and Mgahinga gorilla national park.
 The concern to protect the gorillas rises starting from the locals bordering the parks of interest to the governments of the different mentioned countries.

 The major reason for the raise in the number of gorillas would be the price of the seeing the gorillas.
 In Uganda, a gorilla permit has been raised from $500 to $600 while in Rwanda the price was raised from $500 – $750.
 Currently Uganda has 10 habituated gorilla groups where tourists are allowed to visit and track gorillas, 9 of the groups are in Bwindi Impenetrable Forest and one at Mgahinga Gorilla Park.